 A better comment: I can’t wait to find out what you are having!

 5. Oh, another boy, I’m sorry.
 Are you going to keep trying for a girl?
 (Or this comment in reverse.)

-As a mother of three boys who is pregnant with my fourth, this is by far the comment I hear the most and it never sits well for so many reasons.
-First of all, it is normally a person I do not know showing disappointment in my own life experience, which I am not expressing disappointment in.
-And it is assuming that I have chosen to have children based on gender, which is a complete falsehood.
+As a mother of three boys and pregnant with my fourth, this is the comment I hear the most, and it never sits well for many reasons.
+First of all, it is usually a person I do not know showing disappointment in my own life experience, which I am not expressing disappointment in.
+And it assumes that I have chosen to have children based on gender, which is a complete falsehood.
 Third, it is insulting to my other children if they are standing with me.
-All in all, I just can’t think of a productive reason to say this.
-UNLESS, I have just shared with you that I am gravely disappointed.
-Then a comment stating, “Maybe you will have a girl next time” can be a kind thing to say.
+All in all, I can’t think of a productive reason to say this.
+UNLESS I have just shared with you that I am gravely disappointed.
+Then, a comment stating, “Maybe you will have a girl next time,” can be a kind thing to say.